Galeas per montes: The plan

 The plan foresaw moving a fleet of warships by dragging it upstream the Adige river, then beaching it, and dragging it on wooden rollers along the Loppio valley to the Northern shores of Lake Garda, near Torbole.
 From there, the Venetian fleet would have unleashed a surprise attack toward the Milanese army, that was anchored in Desenzano, cutting supplies to the Visconti militia guarding Peschiera del Garda, and gaining a foothold to free Brescia and potentially threaten Milan.

 The fleet, that included 25 large ships, 6 galleys and 2 frigates, set sail in January 1439 from Venice entering the mouths of the Adige river near Sottomarina.
 The fleet went upstream until Verona where, since the river was drier than usual, the Venetians had to fit the ships with devices to increase their buoyancy in order to reduce their draught.
 The fleet was then dragged further upstream until the village of Marco (Rovereto), where it was beached.

 The Venetians designed and built special devices for the operations, and hired hundreds of workers including diggers, carpenters, sailors, and local craftsmen.
 The workers flattened the road that would be used by the fleet, and used around 2000 oxen divided in groups, since the largest ships could require more than 200 oxen to be dragged.
 In order to facilitate the passing of the fleet, the workers leveled natural and man-made obstacles, and built several bridges and infrastructural aids.
 The main road for the ships was built by laying down wooden planks, so that the massively heavy ships could be slid over the planks using wooden rollers.

 The fleet's passage was made easier by having ships sail through the Lago di Loppio, reducing the length of the land passage.
 After the lake, the fleet was once again beached, and dragged along the steep and narrow slope from Passo San Giovanni to Torbole.
 As the ships would gather velocity during the downhill segment (potentially crashing against rocks), they were slowed down by tying their masts to large boulders using winches and thick ropes.
 To further slow down the ships' descent, Venetians unfurled the ships' sails, and made use of a local strong wind, the so-called Ora del Garda.

-The complex operation, which lasted over three months, costed a staggeringly high amount of 15,000 Ducats, but it was one of the most remarkable feats of military engineering at the time, becoming famous throughout Europe.
+The complex operation was completed in only 15 days, but cost the staggeringly high amount of 16,000 Ducats.
+It was one of the most remarkable feats of military engineering at the time, becoming famous throughout Europe.